alefore/weblog/software-correctness.md

 problem.
 To avoid this, we inserted "break" points where the delegating calls would schedule a callback (to call the next in line) in an executor, thus allowing the stack to unwind.

+#### Computer Out of Memory

+This error occurs when a machine doesn't have enough physical memory to hold all the pages that processes running on it need.
+Most of the time this will be caused by a single "abusive" process (or small set of related processes) that upset the usual balance.

+Multi-tenant systems will often impose a limit on the amount of process each user or "job" is allowed to consume.

+This can happen because of:

+* Life-cycle issues such as memory leaks, where an underlying issue causes a process to continue reserving more and more pages, unbounded.

+* Runaway Algorithmic Complexity.
+This is relatively rare but it may happen for algorithms with super-linear memory complexity, where small changes in the input sizes may have a disproportionate effect on memory requirements.

+* Temporary overload conditions.
+Perhaps the program simply needs slightly more memory than currently available for a brief period of time.
+This may happen because of overload (e.g., a server receives a spike of large requests).

+##### Out of Memory: Effects

+When a computer runs out of memory for its processes, it will typically start aggressively flushing pages down to a disk cache (if available). since disks are several orders of magnitude slower than main memory, this will tend to cause very noticeable latency degradation, as processes get interrupted due to page faults.
+The system may technically still make progress (and it may eventually free enough memory and recover), but for practical purposes it may become effectively unusable.

+After a while (e.g., if the disk cache is full), the operating system will start killing processes, typically starting with the abusive one.

+#### Process Out of Memory Space

+TODO.

 #### Out of File Descriptors